Amourspirit/python-scriptmerge/README.md

 ```

 By default, scriptmerge will ignore the shebang in the script
-and use `"#!/usr/bin/env python"` in the output file.
+and use `"#!/usr/bin/env python3"` in the output file.
 To copy the shebang from the original script,
 use `--copy-shebang`: